 Ms. Dixon has cultivated a passion for French repertoire ranging from Baroque to Berlioz, with roles including Gluck’s Orphée, Cendrillon, Marguerite (La damnation de Faust), and Carmen.
 Additional roles in her formidable arsenal include the title roles of Ariodante, Giulio Cesare, and Angelina (La cenerentola).

-As a participant in the 2017 Merola Opera Program, Ms. Dixon sang the role of Popova in William Walton’s The Bear and ended her summer season on the stage of the War Memorial Opera House, singing an aria from Massenet’s Cendrillon as part of the Merola Grand Finale concert.
-Her inaugural summer at the Merola Opera Program had her singing La Ciesca in Puccini’s Gianni Schicchi and Mrs. Nolan in Menotti’s The Medium.
+As a two-year participant in the Merola Opera Program, she was seen in Gianni Schicchi (La Ciesca), Menotti’s The Medium (Mrs. Nolan), Walton’s The Bear (Popova), and ended her summer season on the stage of the War Memorial Opera House, singing an aria from Cendrillon as part of the Merola Grand Finale concert.

 Ashley made debuts with Detroit Opera (née Michigan Opera Theatre) in Copland’s The Tender Land (Mrs. Splinters) and Ravinia Festival in Ravel’s Shéhérazade.
 She workshopped Laura Kaminsky’s Hometown to the World: Postville (Linda Larsen) and participated in San Francisco Opera’s “Opera for all Voices.”
 At Ann Arbor’s Hill Auditorium, she was the mezzo-soprano soloist in Mozart’s Requiem, performed Schubert’s Ständchen with the University of Michigan Men’s Glee Club, and sang the title role in a concert performance of Dido and Aeneas.